 North Carolina ranks 14th among states and provinces with markers in this database.
-North Carolina is a state in the United States of America located in the American South.
+The United States of America is a state in the United States of America located in the American South.
 It is also in the South Atlantic region.
 North Carolina is some 54 thousand square miles in size with a population of around 10.5 million people.
 The state is divided into 100 counties and 101 of them have entries in this database.
-In North Carolina we have discovered historical markers in 447 cities and towns lying in 487 different ZIP Codes.
+In North Carolina we have discovered historical markers in 485 cities and towns lying in 487 different ZIP Codes.

 The first North Carolina marker in the database, Nat’l Rochester, was added February 3, 2007.
 It was photographed in Oxford in Granville County and was erected in 2003.
-The last one added was submitted on January 21, 2021, and titled Stephen B. Weeks.
-It is near Elizabeth City in Pasquotank County and had been erected in 1978.
+The last one added was submitted on January 24, 2022, and titled Welcome to Frisco.
+It is in Frisco in Dare County.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in North Carolina was erected in 1806.
 It was this one: Wachovia Settlement, and one of our correspondents found it in Oldtown in Forsyth County on March 12, 2012.

 North Carolinians don’t want to forget their Civil War history.
 How do we know?
 Because there are more historical markers in the database from North Carolina about the Civil War—743 of them—than about any other historical topic.
-It is followed by Industry and Commerce with 359 markers.
+It is followed by Industry and Commerce with 507 markers.

 The first marker added to the database with the Civil War topic was Bennett Place, added July 1, 2007.
 It had been erected in 1962 in Durham in Durham County.
-The last one submitted was submitted on December 4, 2021, and titled Eastern North Carolina.
-It had been erected in Camden in Camden County.
+The last one submitted was submitted on December 4, 2021, and titled Haywood County Confederate Memorial.
+It had been erected in 1940 in Waynesville in Haywood County.
 The earliest marker erected with the Civil War topic that we have listed was erected in 1868.
 It is Confederate War Memorial, found in Fayetteville in Cumberland County on May 19, 2010.

 What is the most interesting historical marker in North Carolina?
 What we know is that Cherokee Indian Reservation / (Leaving) Cherokee Reservation is the most viewed entry in the database from North Carolina since it was added in 2008.
 It is located near Cherokee in Swain County.
-This year so far, the most viewed North Carolinian entry is located in Hendersonville in Henderson County.
-It is Ninth Avenue School.
+This year so far, the most viewed North Carolinian entry is located in Beaufort in Carteret County.
+It is Menhaden Fishermen Monument.

 Getting back to Guilford County, the first marker added to the database from there, Confederate Hospital, was added September 3, 2007.
 It was erected in 1950 in Greensboro.
-The last one submitted was uploaded on June 28, 2020, and is titled Blandwood, in Greensboro.
+The last one submitted was uploaded on December 7, 2021, and is titled Blandwood, in Greensboro.
 The earliest marker erected in Guilford County that we have listed was erected in 1887.
 It was Col. Arthur Forbis, found in Greensboro on September 19, 2008.

-And finally the first, last, and oldest markers from Raleigh.
-The first: Lamar Stringfield, was added May 2, 2008.
+And finally the first, last, and oldest markers from Winston-Salem.
+The first: First Sit-In Victory In North Carolina, was added March 9, 2009.
 It had been erected in 2000.
 The last: Nissen Building added on December 7, 2021.
-The earliest marker erected was erected in 1870: Confederate Monument, added on February 12, 2013.
+The earliest marker erected was erected in 1905: Our Confederate Dead, added on May 19, 2012.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of North Carolina have been marked with history.
-Check out Ashe County, Stanly County and Jones County.
-We've only found, respectively, 4, 1, and 1 historical markers there.
+Check out Pamlico County, Scurry County and Jones County.
+We've only found two historical markers in the first and one in each of the other two.
 Visiting one or more of these parts of North Carolina might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!